fragcolor-xyz/shards-examples/tutorials/yes-no-game/steps/step-1.md

     (run main (/ 1.0 60.0))
     ```

+## The Setup Zone

 Most games will also require code to prepare itself, such as by loading resources and setting up variables to use.

-We can ready empty shards `load-resources` and `initialize-variables` that will carry out these tasks and place them in a `Setup` shard in the `game-loop`.
+We can ready empty shards `load-resources` and `initialize-variables` that will carry out these tasks.
+To ensure that they only run once, we place them in a `Setup` shard within the `game-loop`.

 ???
 "Variables"
     Variables are containers that store values.
 You define a variable with a name, and assign a value to it.
 The value can then be retrieved by calling the variable with its assigned name.